Revealing the Reservoir

 A guide to an artwork inspired by Edgbaston Reservoir, from artist Claire Cotterill.

-Originally a small roach pool in Rotton Park, it was extensively enlarged by Thomas Telford between 1824-1829 to supply water for the Birmingham canals.
+Originally a small roach pool in Rotton Park, it was extensively enlarged by Thomas Telford between 1824 and 1829 to supply water for the Birmingham canals.

-It’s home to Midlands Sailing Club and Rowing Club, and is also home to the renowned ‘Tower Ballroom’, once a thriving Birmingham venue that now lies derelict.
+It’s home to Midlands Sailing Club and Rowing Club, and was also home to the renowned ‘Tower Ballroom’, once a thriving Birmingham venue that has now been demolished.

-The Rezza is still much loved by local residents as well as those further afield, who enjoy moments of calm and tranquility within its unique urban environment.
+The Rezza is still much loved by local residents as well as those further afield, who enjoy moments of calm and tranquillity within its unique urban environment.

 Here, people can soak up the stunning views, enjoy the sunsets and relax alongside the birdlife and nature around them.

-So take trip over to The Rezza, and find the audio tour in this display and via the link above.
+So take a trip over to The Rezza, and find the audio tour in this display and via the link above.